mariast210/WMI/README.md

 ## Scripts

-In the rppt directory, you can run:
+In the root directory, you can run:

 `docker-compose up -d`